dbos-inc/dbos-docs/docs/api-reference/decorators.md

 The transaction semantics of these levels are defined for PostgreSQL [here](https://www.postgresql.org/docs/current/transaction-iso.html).

+You should mark a transaction function as read-only if it doesn't contain any database writes.
+A read-only transaction runs faster than a standard read-write transaction because it doesn't require synchronized disk writes.

+If you mark a transaction function as `readOnly: true` but it contains database writes, it will throw an error (for example `ERROR:  cannot execute INSERT in a read-only transaction`).

 #### `@StoredProcedure`
 Registers a function as a [DBOS stored procedure](../tutorials/stored-proc-tutorial.md).